nokia/skilltree/README.md

   - Making it easy to offer/request training for a specific skill and a specific skill level (build p2p training culture)

 ## Tech

 Skill Tree needs the following components to operate:

 * [node.js] - An open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 * [Express] - A web framework for Node.js
 * [MongoDB] - A free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.
-* [NginX] - A web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+* [Nginx] - A web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-* A GNU/Linux distribtuion, e.g. Debian or Ubuntu.
+* A GNU/Linux distribution, e.g. Debian or Ubuntu.

 ## Installation

 #### Debian 9

 ```sh
 cd
 mkdir skilltree